ccaglak/phptools.nvim/readme.md

       require('phptools').setup({
          ui = {
-          enable = true, -- default:true; false only if you have a UI enhancement plugin fzf = false -- default:false; requires fzf used only in tests module otherwise there might long list  of tests },
+          enable = true, -- default:true; false only if you have a UI enhancement plugin fzf = false -- default:false; tests requires fzf used only in tests module otherwise there might long list  of tests
+        },
         create = false, -- default:false autorun PhpTools Create when creating a new php file drupal_autoloader = { -- delete if you dont use it